 It was especially designed to help small businesses be able to provide discounts that they would otherwise not be able to have access to if they approached companies as a solo act.

 4. Show appreciation to employees

 We all know that one of the best ways to show appreciation for your employees is to pay them more.
 But, if – understandably – you aren’t in a position to give your staff a pay rise, there are other options you can look at to show your appreciation to your team.

-Something you should consider is using our Hero Dollars feature.
+Something you should consider is using our Hero Points feature.
 Not only will you be able to give your team the recognition they deserve for their hard work, but it can help with financial wellbeing.

 5. Mental health days